MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Low-density headers in model-driven apps won't be supported with the 2021 release wave 2

-With the upcoming 2021 release wave 2 (public preview in August 2021 and GA in October 2021), the low-density header option and runtime experience won't be supported in model-driven app forms.
+With the upcoming 2021 release wave 2 (public preview in August 2021 and GA in October 2021), the low-density header option, and runtime experience won't be supported in model-driven app forms.

 #### Why is this needed?